carpentries-incubator/geospatial-python/episodes/08-crop-raster-data.md

 ![](fig/E08/dem.png){alt="DEM"}

-From the visualization, we can see the DEM has a different extent, resolution and CRS compared to the cropped visual image.
+From the visualization, we can see that the DEM has a different extent, resolution and CRS compared to the cropped visual image.
 We can also confirm this by checking the CRS of the two images:

 ```python
 print(dem.rio.crs)